Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The PFM removes a lot of guesswork out of managing your child's asthma.
 It can help you, your child's provider, or even your child's teachers know if your child's airways may be narrowing.

 Using a PFM every day will let you know when your child's peak flows are starting to drop.
-This allows you to make early changes in your child's medication or routine to help prevent your child's asthma symptoms from getting worse.
+This allows you to make early changes in your child's medicine or routine to help prevent your child's symptoms from getting worse.
 The PFM can also help you know when you need to call your child's provider or go to the hospital emergency department.

 Use the PFM as instructed by your child's provider.
 For example, some people use a PFM every day at about the same time.